dalibo/emaj/docs/en/marksFunctions.rst

 To delete a comment, just call the function, supplying a *NULL* value as comment.

-Comments are stored into the *mark_comment* column from the *emaj_mark* table, which describes … marks.

-Comments are mostly interesting when using the E-Maj :doc:`web clients<webOverview>`.
-Indeed, they systematically display the comments in the groups marks list.
+Comments are mostly interesting when using :doc:`Emaj_web<webUsage>`, that systematically displays them in the group marks list.
+But they can also be found in the *mark_comment* column from the *emaj.emaj_mark* table.

 .. _emaj_get_previous_mark_group: